-The assumptions underlying the estimates made take into account all the information available as of the date of preparation of this annual report, as well as the assumptions considered reasonable in the light of past experience.
-Due to their nature, it thus cannot be excluded that the assumptions adopted, however reasonable, might not be confirmed by future scenarios in which the Group will operate.
+The assumptions underlying the estimates made take into account all the information available as of the date of preparation of this annual report, as well as assumptions considered reasonable in the light of past experience.

+Due to their nature, it thus cannot be excluded that the assumptions adopted, however reasonable, might not be confirmed by future scenarios in which the Group may have to operate.
 The results, which will be achieved in the future could therefore differ from the estimates made for the purpose of drawing up this report and could consequently make adjustments necessary, which at present cannot be foreseen or estimated, with respect to the book value of the assets and liabilities recorded in the financial statements.
-In that regard, note that the financial statement estimates may need to be revised as a result of changes in the underlying circumstances, following the availability of new information or of greater experience.
+In that regard, note that it may be necessary to adjust the financial statement estimates as a result of changes in the underlying circumstances, of new information or increased experience.